e2b-dev/E2B/DEV.md

 - Check if stream is not causing Nomad timeouts in the API?
 - Check keep in sync sessions
 - Check if the wait for job always works
+- improve escaping in the API jobs so it is not possible to break the API

 ### Envd
 - envd jsonrpc parameters could be objects instead of arrays (compatibility advantages)